What happens when the inspector finds a problem?

 Action within stated deadline

 A Category B defect is a finding that is not currently dangerous but will become dangerous if not remedied within a specified timescale.
-The competent person must state the deadline in the report.
+The competent person must state the deadline in the examination report.
+That deadline is a legal requirement, not a guideline.

 Required actions